Little Bohemia Lodge: The Gun Battle

 Indeed, with a federal agent and a civilian dead, and four more severely wounded, including two more civilians, and the complete escape of the Dillinger gang, the FBI came under severe criticism.
 The incident led to calls for FBI director J. Edgar Hoover's resignation and a widely circulated petition demanding Purvis's suspension.

 Public Enemies

 In the summer of 2008, some scenes from the Michael Mann film Public Enemies were filmed on location at Little Bohemia.
+The Model A Ford that the gang commandeered from Robert Johnson and later abandoned in St. Paul, still preserved with its bullet holes and bloodstains, was itself used in the film.

 The events of the shootout were drastically altered for artistic purposes, such as showing Nelson and Van Meter being gunned down by Purvis in a grassy field near Little Bohemia, when in reality, Van Meter was killed in August 1934 in St. Paul, and Nelson was killed in November 1934 in a shootout that also led to the deaths of agents Samuel P. Cowley and Herman Hollis.

 Today

 Little Bohemia remains operational today as a restaurant and gathering place.
 A historic display of artifacts and memorabilia from the Dillinger gun battle is available for public viewing along with recent memorabilia and autographs from the filming of Public Enemies.